 Book Publishing Services for Authors Who Keep 100% of Their Rights

 Publishing companies take your royalties for life.
 Vanity presses own your ISBN.
 DIY paths take six months.
 AuthorWings does none of that.
-Full-service book publishing services on a flat fee, with every Amazon, Apple, Kobo, and IngramSpark account set up in your name.
-Live on every major retailer in 30 days, 100% of royalties yours.
+Full-service book publishing for a flat fee, with every Amazon, Apple, Kobo, Google Play, and IngramSpark account set up in your name.
+Live on every major retailer in as little as 4 weeks, with 100% of royalties yours.

 —Who WE are

-Hiring separate freelancers for editing, design, formatting, and marketing costs three months and twice the budget.
-Timelines never align.
-Rates never match.
+Hiring separate freelancers for editing, design, formatting, and marketing costs you three months and roughly twice what a single bundled contract costs.
+The timelines never align.
+The rates never match.
+You become the project manager for a team that has never worked together.

-AuthorWings handles every book publishing service in one place.
+AuthorWings handles every publishing service in one place.
 One project manager.
 One invoice.
-The tier defines the scope.
-The price is on the page.
+The tier defines the scope, and the price is on the page before you ask.

 —WHAT WE OFFER